kvvasuu/kvvasuu/README.md

 <h2 align="left">💻 Aspiring Web Developer</h2>

 I'm a programmer passionate about building engaging and dynamic web applications.
 My focus is on front-end development, and I'm constantly learning and improving my skills.
+I live by the "No zero days" mindset, which drives me to make progress, no matter how small, every single day.
 <h2 align="left">🌐 Tech Stack:</h2>

 - Vue.js: Creating interactive and reactive user interfaces.
 (Options API, Composition API, Vuex, Router)